Photo Source: Steven Depolo

 I began my career as an intern in General Electric (GE).
 As a curious intern that was hell-bent on being successful and graduating from university soon, I started asking around on what the perfect starting job of my career should be.
 After speaking to a few people, I instantly realised that the best place to start would be to be part of an entry-level management training programme.
 I was immediately interviewed and was surprisingly accepted into GE’s prestigious management programme.

 The next few years of my life was a roller-coaster where I endured significant pains and struggles coupled with intense learning and concentrated personal development.
-I spent two years as a management trainee working tirelessly balancing a job, studies and huge expectations.
-It was a tough period but as I look back, not only did I learn significantly, I transformed into a leader.
+I spent two years as a management trainee, working tirelessly and balancing a job, studies and huge expectations.
+It was a tough period but as I look back, not only did I learn significantly, but I also transformed into a leader.

 The best management training programmes enable participants to learn and grow in multiple ways.
 They are extremely intense in nature, forcing you to push beyond your limits.
 Generally, the best management programmes include the following items:

 - Rotations at various departments or business units – having various rotations in HR, IT, Finance, Operations and other areas of the organisation enable you to learn the business, understand how things tick and build a strong network of friends across the business